 From pottery to sign language, here’s what students learn when given free rein to explore

 What would students pick up when given time to learn something new outside of their usual curriculum?
-Students from Kent Ridge Secondary, East Spring Secondary and Anglo-Chinese Junior College share what they have been up to for their Student-Initiated Learning projects.
+Students from Kent Ridge Secondary, East Spring Secondary and Anglo-Chinese Junior College share their Student-Initiated Learning projects.

 Nur Nazrina Binte Muhammad Nazri had always wanted to learn how to bake but never found the time to do so.
 When she learnt that she could pursue her interest for a Student-Initiated learning (SIL) project, the Secondary 2 student from Kent Ridge Secondary School immediately knew what she wanted to do – attempt a traditional kueh bahulu recipe, for a start.